f3ath/jessie/README.md

 ```

 ## Limitations
-This library follows the in-development IETF [JsonPath] specification.
+This library follows the [JsonPath] internet draft specification.
 Since the spec itself is
-an evolving document, the implementation may lag behind and some features may not be implemented in-full.
+an evolving document, this implementation may lag behind, and some features may not be implemented in-full.
 Please refer to the tests (there are hundreds of them, including the [CTS]) to see what is supported.